 Maintain Cultural Identity

 For individuals navigating acculturation, it is crucial to maintain a connection to your cultural heritage.
-This can involve practicing your cultural traditions, speaking your native language, and connecting with others who share your cultural background.
+So this can involve practicing your cultural traditions, speaking your native language, and connecting with others who share your cultural background.
 Maintaining your cultural identity can provide a sense of belonging and continuity, which can be especially important during times of transition.

 Seek Social Support

 There are many resources available to support immigrants and refugees in their acculturation journey.
 These include language classes, job training programs, and cultural orientation workshops.
-Take advantage of these resources to help you navigate the challenges of adapting to a new culture.
+Take advantage of these resources to help you handle the challenges of adapting to a new culture.

 Develop Cultural Competence